Easy to set up

 No handles on the cover

 Pottery Barn Kids Cotton Woven Organic Bed Blanket

 We purchased the Cocoon Chill Hybrid Mattress so our reviewer could put it to the test in her home.
 Keep reading for our full product review.

-A mattress is a purchase that will affect your health for seven to eight years (at the very least).
+A mattress is a purchase that will affect your sleep for seven to eight years (at the very least).
 While that alone makes purchasing a mattress important, they’re usually a substantial financial investment.
 I tested the Cocoon Chill Hybrid Mattress by Sealy, a bed-in-a-box option, to see if it lived up to its cooling and comfort promises.
 And its cooling bliss doesn’t disappoint.